MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/regional-availability.md

 # Kaizala regional availability

-Kaizala Pro is currently available in the following countries:
+Microsoft Kaizala Pro is currently available in the following 28 countries:

 1. Argentina
 2. Bangladesh